-Home Economics Professor Definition Teach courses in childcare, family relations, finance, nutrition, and related subjects pertaining to home management.
+Home Economics Professor Job Description Teach courses in childcare, family relations, finance, nutrition, and related subjects pertaining to home management.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Advise students on academic and vocational curricula and on career issues.